ernestogo99/Dev_Nuvem/readme.md

  - MinIO: Object storage compatible with S3 used for media and assets
  - RabbitMQ: Message broker used for async processing between services
  - Docker: Containerization to run the stack locally via docker compose
+ - Kubernetes: Container orchestration platform used to deploy, scale, and manage containerized applications in production environments

 ## Running with Docker Compose